|

 Communities served by the Appellation subdivision and the connecting Clintwood branch may or may not vaguely resemble real ones:

-Lumberland, Haydn Place, East Clintwood.The dimension is miniature: HO scale, or 1:87 to be precise.
+Loughland, Haydn Place, East Clintwood.The dimension is miniature: HO scale, or 1:87 to be precise.

 Photo Tour

 The photo tour concentrates on areas that currently have some structures or scenery.
-The branch line to East Clintwood is still in the planning stage, so for the time being that leaves Lumberland and Haydn Place along the double-tracked main line as the only photo-friendly locations.
+The branch line to East Clintwood is still in the planning stage, so for the time being that leaves Loughland and Haydn Place along the double-tracked main line as the only photo-friendly locations.

 |